shinshin86/habanero-bee/README.md

 ### Advanced: How to manage Habanero Bee in a private repository

 If you use `Deploy to Netlify` button, it will be copied to your GitHub account as a public repository.
-So, if you want to run it as a private repository, you need to clone this repository using the `git clone` command.
+So, if you want to manage it as a private repository, you need to clone this repository using the `git clone` command.
 The command for this is written below.

 ```sh